Ting-He Zhang and Shao-Wu Zhang* Pages 406 - 421 ( 16 )

 Methods: In this review, we will describe the recent advances in predicting the protein subcellular locations with machine learning from the following aspects: i) Protein subcellular location benchmark dataset construction, ii) Protein feature representation and feature descriptors, iii) Common machine learning algorithms, iv) Cross-validation test methods and assessment metrics, v) Web servers.

-Conclusions: Concomitant with the large numbers of protein sequences generated by high-throughput technologies, three future directions for predicting protein subcellular locations with machine learning should be paid attention.
+Result & Conclusion: Concomitant with a large number of protein sequences generated by highthroughput technologies, four future directions for predicting protein subcellular locations with machine learning should be paid attention.
 One direction is the selection of novel and effective features (e.g., statistics, physical-chemical, evolutional) from the sequences and structures of proteins.
-Another is the design of powerful predictor.
-The third is the protein multiple location sites prediction.
+Another is the feature fusion strategy.
+The third is the design of a powerful predictor and the fourth one is the protein multiple location sites prediction.

-Protein subcellular location, prediction, dataset construction, feature representation, machine learning
+Protein subcellular location, prediction, dataset construction, feature representation, machine learning, protein sequences.

 School of Automation, Northwestern Polytechnical University, Xi'an, 710072, School of Automation, Northwestern Polytechnical University, Xi'an, 710072